 How the parent asks the question largely determines whether they're inviting honesty or defensiveness.
 Back in the car, I asked my son in as level a tone as possible if he knew anything about it and it turned out that he had gone on the internet to play games and typed my number into a website to get a "free" download.
 I was pretty upset because it was just before Christmas and I couldn't use my phone for a few days while the shop fixed the problem and it was my main connection with my family in Ireland and England.
 I let him know that I was upset, while being mindful to use “I” statements.
-I was conscious of acknowledging how hard this must be for him, and the shock he must be feeling at what happened and opened to listening to him, as well as sharing my own feelings of sadness, disappointment and frustration in as level and non-charged a tone as possible.
+I was conscious of acknowledging how hard this must be for him, and the shock he must be feeling at what happened and opened to listening to him in a way that was genuinely patient.
+I also shared my own feelings of sadness, disappointment and frustration in as level and non-charged a tone as possible.
 I knew that to make it easier for him to stay engaged and not become defensive, I needed to avoid blaming or attacking language towards him or making statements about what a “bad” thing it was to do.
+It's not easy at such times to manage our upset enough to stay in our adult, but that's the responsibility we have as parents.

 I knew the whole thing was really hard for him, his face showed his emotional turmoil and as he shared his perspective, my heart really went out to him.
 And I also knew that it was important that I was honest about my disappointment and frustration.
 It was a rough lesson for him because he had no idea that this kind of thing could happen.
-He had known that I didn’t want him to go on the internet on my phone and he'd gone against that agreement AND he wasn't aware of the potential harm.
-I also had to take some responsibility for not helping him to be more aware of the risks.
+He had known that I didn’t want him to go on the internet on my phone and I'd given him general education about cyber safety that just wasn't specific enough.
+He had gone against our agreement AND he wasn't aware of the potential harm.
+I also had to take responsibility for not helping him to be more aware of the risks.

 And even if he had been very aware of that risk, making it a more serious issue again, my approach to maintain connection and open communication to help him gain learning and growth, rather than shame and fear of my reaction, would have been the same.

-I did my best to alleviate his guilt by giving him lots of reassurance that although I got upset, it wasn’t a huge ordeal and that I didn’t think any less of him, imagining that my disapproval of him would be his biggest fear.
+I did my best to alleviate his guilt by giving him lots of reassurance that although I got upset, it wasn’t a huge ordeal and that I didn’t think any less of him.
+I imagined that my disapproval of him would be his biggest fear.
+Kids are wired to connect and the need for positive connection is so strong with their primary attachment figure.
 I always try to remember that relationships and feelings are more important than things.

 Because I didn’t tell him he “should” take responsibility or should rectify it, and because I did listen to his perspective with patience, I left the space open for him to offer something that he felt would help to resolve things.
 This gave him the opportunity to rectify the situation somewhat by voluntarily offering to give me back the money that it had cost me.
 As tempted as I was to write off the money, it felt like his very genuine effort to bring more repair, and to practice taking responsibility and fixing a problem that resulted from his actions, be it unintentionally.
 I was aware that if he'd agreed to give money because I was demanded that he do so, I would have robbed him of the opportunity to take responsibility and fix the problem from his own initiative.